NLR honor grads going to UA, OBU

 Sam Looney is the salutatorian.

-Zakrzewski, 18, is the son of J.T. and Angela Zakrzewski, and he is headed to the University of Arkansas, Fayetteville, as a Sturgis Fellow.
-His intended field of study is medicine.
+Zakrzewski, 18, who is the daughter of J.T. and Angela Zakrzewski, is headed to the University of Arkansas, Fayetteville, as a Sturgis Fellow.
+Her intended field of study is medicine.

 Print Headline: NLR honor grads going to UA, OBU